PJM Glossary

 Decrement Bids

-An hourly bid, expressed in MWh, to purchase energy in the PJM Day-Ahead Energy Market if the Day-Ahead LMP is less than or equal to the specified bid price.
-This bid must specify hourly quantity, bid price and location (Transmission Zone, Hub, Aggregate, Interface or single bus).
+An hourly bid, expressed in megawatt-hours, to purchase energy in the PJM Day-Ahead Energy Market if the day-ahead locational marginal price is less than or equal to the specified bid price.
+This bid must specify hourly quantity, bid price and location (nodes where generation, load or interchange transactions are settled or at trading hubs).

 Delivery Year